minyez/mykit/roadmap.md

     - [x] partial waves (dict)
     - [x] Fermi level `efermi` (float)
     - [x] kpoint vectors `kvec` for evaluating length of kpath
+  - [x] find values and indices of VBM/CBM
+    - [x] at each spin-kpoint channel
+    - [x] for each spin
+    - [x] overall
-  - [x] compute direct gap, indirect, k-averaged gap
+  - [x] compute direct band gap, fundamental gap and k-averaged gap
   - [x] extract partial wave coefficients of a or one of projectors on atoms
-  - [x] compute effective gap
+  - [x] compute effective gap with projections
+  - [ ] if the kvec is parsed, automatically determine if it represents a kpath
   - [ ] return a `Dos` object

 ### `dos` module